json-everything/json-everything/README.md

 You can also view JSON Schema Test Suite results on [Bowtie](https://bowtie-json-schema.github.io/bowtie), which runs the test suite against multiple implementations across different platforms.

-***DISCLAIMER** My library, _JsonSchema.Net_ is not related to or associated with the website https://jsonschema.net, except that they are both excellent JSON Schema tools.*
+***DISCLAIMER** My library, JsonSchema.Net, is not related to or associated with the website https://jsonschema.net, except that they are both excellent JSON Schema tools.*

 ## System.Text.Json support by other projects